FREQUENTLY ASKED QUESTIONS

-Yes, with Park West’s 50/50/50 Satisfaction Guarantee, you can return any artwork up to 50 days from delivery for a full refund, unless otherwise noted.
+Yes, with Park West’s 50/50/50 Satisfaction Guarantee, you can return any artwork up to 50 days from delivery, unless otherwise noted.

 Any artwork purchased using our previous 40/40/40 Satisfaction Guarantee is no longer eligible for return, due to the expiration of the guarantee’s 40-day return window.